Aparecido-Junior/Excel_Notebook/README.md

 This repository is a collection of the courses that I have been doing since 2024 as well as some projects that I will be updating.
 My goals is to share my steps towards my goal which is beccome a data analyst or data Scients or even something in between.

 ## 1. Data Cleaning Framework & Documentation
 A practical guide and framework for data cleaning processes in business analytics using excel.
+THe framework consist of 5 steps project:

+- Conceptualize the data (identify granularity, metrics and dimensions);
+- Locate solvable issues;
+- Evaluate unsolvable problems;
+- Augment the data;
+- Note and documentation.

 ### 📋 Overview
 This first Data Cleaning Framework project documents a comprehensive 5-step framework for data cleaning with business applications.
 The methodology focuses on preparing data to answer specific business questions rather than pursuing "perfect" data.